-Lead: 🔻 K
+Lead: ♥ K

-Over partner's 1NT opening, showing a balanced 12 to 14 points, we have to try and gauge the contract.
-With a powerful six-card suit and 13 points it should be clear that...
+Over partner's 1NT opening, showing 15 to 17 points, we have to try and gauge the contract.
+With a powerful six-card suit and 10 points it should be obvious that...

-(a) we should be in game and...

-(b) we should play this hand in Spades.
+- (a) we should be in game and... - (b) we should play this hand in Spades.
 (Remember, North has to have at least two Spades to open 1NT).

-So we jump to $4 \pm$ with this hand as we are confident that's where we belong.
+So we jump to 4♠ with this hand as we know that's where we belong.

-West leads the \forall K which puts us to the test.
+West leads the ♥K which puts us to the test.
 Why?
-Well, let's count our losers (this deal has a similar theme to Hand 3).
-After taking the \forall A, we are faced with four quick losers (two Hearts and the \diamond A K).
+Well, count our losers (this deal has a similar theme to Hand 3).
+After taking the ♥A, we are faced with four quick losers (two Hearts and the ◆A K).
 Once we diagnose the need to reduce those losers immediately we should look to another suit (here, Clubs) to treat the problem at hand.
 We need to discard our losers as quickly as we can.

-Yes, this means that after winning the \blacktriangleleft A, we must not touch trumps just yet.
-Because of the blockage in the Club suit, we must cash the \clubsuit Q at trick two.
-Remember, this follows the rule of "Play the honours from the short side".
+Yes, this means that after winning the ♥A, we must not touch trumps just yet.
+Because of the blockage in the Club suit, we must cash the ♠Q at trick two.
+Remember, this follows the rule of "Play the honors from the short side".

-At trick three, we play a low trump to dummy's At trick three, we play a low trump to dummy's At, gaining access to cash those two extra Clubs immediately This way we dispose of the two Heart losers.
+At trick three, we play a low trump to dummy's Q, gaining access to cash those two extra Clubs immediately This way we dispose of the two Heart losers.
 Once that's been taken care of we can then draw the final trumps from the opponents.
 Six Spades, three Clubs, and one Heart gives us a total of ten tricks.

-Now, with the contract secure, we can try to establish an extra trick by playing towards dummy's Diamond honours twice.
-As the A and K are split between the opponents' hands, we can successfully negotiate a hard-earned overtrick.
+Now, with the contract secure, we can try to establish an extra trick by playing towards dummy's Diamond honors twice.
+As the •A and •K are split between the opponents' hands, we can successfully negotiate a hard-earned overtrick.

 The order of play is important on this hand.
-It needs (as ever!) careful planning.
+It needs (as ever) careful planning.